Research

 ———————————————————

-Forthcoming 2024.
+2025.
 Minkoff-Zern, Laura-Anne and Mares, Teresa.
 Will Work for Food: Labor Across the Food Chain.
 University of California Press.

 Peer Reviewed Articles in Professional Journals